-(B) in a mass-market transaction, does not alter the applicability under [this Act]
+(B) in a mass-market transaction, does not alter the applicability under [this Act] of the doctrine of unconscionability or fundamental public policy or the obligation of good faith.

 (3) In a mass-market transaction, any term under this section which changes the extent to which this [Act] governs the transaction must be conspicuous.